8 Time Management Tips for Artists Plus 2 Truths

 • Orders for supplies you use regularly.
 For example, I love that Amazon sends us a package of 2 electric toothbrush heads every 3 months.

-Jessica Pisano painting
+Oil painting by Jessica Pisano

 ©Jessica Pisano, The Kiss.
 Oil on panel, 24 x 24 inches.
-Used with permission.

-If these 8 tips fail, remember the 2nd truth: The important stuff always gets done.
+The important stuff always gets done.

 It gets done because it’s important!
 You recognize its value and somehow manage to make it happen.
 Knowing this truth is a relief.